 - Feel the vibration in the different parts of your body while rendering a note.
 Throat, chest, stomach etc. It will help you understand the effect of sound inside your body.
 There are three voice registers as Bharat muni states – the chest (uras), the throat (kantha) and the head (tiros) i.e., mandra (low), madhya (medium), and taara (high).
 It is hence referred to as the head, chest and throat affects when notes in these registers are being rendered.

-- Start practicing with ‘Sa’ of your scale and then move ahead slowly by mastering each note accordingly.
+- Start practising with ‘Sa’ of your scale and then move ahead slowly by mastering each note accordingly.
 There are times when you may not be able to hit the right note.
 Do not panic.
-Sometimes, your body does not respond as you wish, the same is with your voice.
+Sometimes, your body does not respond as you wish, and the same is with your voice.
 Calm down and just concentrate.
-Learn more about the importance of practicing your swaras here.
+Learn more about the importance of practising your swaras here.

 - It is often suggested to practise in the morning hours.
 The reason behind this is mornings are calm, peaceful and fresh and so is the vocal cord.
 It becomes easy to concentrate and condition your voice in the morning.

 - ‘Kharaj Sadhana’ is a very popular riyaz technique for singers in the morning.
-Actually it is the best for male voices as they have a good base.
-For females it will help to gain some weight in their voices.
-However this should not be practiced for long hours as it may also ruin your vocal cord.
-Practising Daily is more important than practising for hours a day especially for beginners.
+It is the best for male voices as they have a good base.
+For females, it will help to gain some weight in their voices.
+However, this should not be practised for long hours as it may also ruin your vocal cord.
+Practising Daily is more important than practising for hours a day, especially for beginners.
 Start with ‘Sa’ of your scale and then in a descending order reach up to where you can sing a note clearly and easily.
-Also the notes rendered should be staccato form.
-Strengthen those notes by practicing it daily.
-Basically this helps you build your voice.
-Not only the low notes are mastered but also it helps to open up your voice in high register.
+Also, the notes rendered should be in staccato form.
+Strengthen those notes by practising them daily.
+This helps you build your voice.
+Not only the low notes are mastered but also help to open up your voice in the high register.
 You can find these lessons in our Hindustani 101 course.

 - Remember too much pressure on the vocal cords should be avoided while singing.
 Riyaz if done with the right technique can never be the reason for vocal pain or strain.

 - Relax your jaws, lips, tongue, neck and head before starting the riyaz.
-A small exercise (as in slow movement of all these parts) is necessary before starting the Riyaz.
-We have many more vocal warmup exercises here.
+A small exercise (as in the slow movement of all these parts) is necessary before starting the Riyaz.
+We have many more vocal warmup exercises.

 - Record your sessions as it will help you identify mistakes and also improve your rendition.

 - Examine the food that affects your voice.
 Every human body is prone to some or the other allergies.
 As a result, each of us should identify foods that we shouldn’t consume.
 But consuming anything too cold or too hot in temperature can damage your vocal cords.
-If you have cold allergies avoid ice-creams, cold water, cold drinks etc. Just remember anything you eat passes through your vocal cords so definitely it will affect your voice in minute ways.
-So always try eating food in normal temperature.
+If you have cold allergies avoid ice creams, cold water, cold drinks etc. Just remember anything you eat passes through your vocal cords so definitely it will affect your voice in minute ways.
+So always try eating food at a normal temperature.

 - ‘Vocal rest’ is an important factor that generally people forget.
-After a rigorous practise session, one must give rest to the voice for next 15 minutes at least.
+After a rigorous practice session, one must give rest to the voice for the next 15 minutes at least.
 Avoid talking too, or talk in a low voice if necessary.
-Also, avoid talking too loud, screams, loud laughter in your daily life to save your voice texture.
+Also, avoid talking too loud, screaming, and loud laughter in your daily life to save your voice texture.

 What are some home measures to take care of your voice?

-- Gargling is a common practise among all singers.
-Whenever your throat is itchy or there is cough congestion one must gargle.
+- Gargling is a common practice among all singers.
+Whenever your throat is itchy or there is cough congestion you must gargle.
 Also gargling with warm water just before your performance will act as a catalyst and give you a vocal boost.

 - My guru advises me to gargle warm water with a pinch of salt or turmeric.
-Use turmeric when there is a cough congestion, it really helps a lot.
+Use turmeric when there is cough congestion, it helps a lot.
 Use salt on all normal days.
-I have tried and tested this and so I can strongly recommend.
+I have tried and tested this and so I can strongly recommend it.

-- Mulethi or liqueroice is a popular condiment that not only acts as a good flavouring agent but also a soothing agent.
-Many singers use it to soothe their voice.
+- Mulethi or liquorice is a popular condiment that not only acts as a good flavouring agent but also as a soothing agent.
+Many singers use it to soothe their voices.

 - Honey smoothens your vocal cords.
-Consuming one spoon of honey daily is really advisable for good voice.
+Consuming one spoon of honey daily is advisable for a good voice.

 - Few people also consume ghee with misri after riyaz.
 It might help in vocal agility.